Click here for a list of our Chartered Members

 - Payroll Alliance Advanced Diploma in Payroll Management (level 5)

 - The Learn Centre – Pearson Edexcel BTEC Level 5 Professional Diploma in Payroll Management

 - CIPD level 5 Diploma in Human Resource Management

 - CIPD level 7 Advanced Diploma in Human Resource management

 In addition to the qualifications achieved, applicants must also have sufficient experience in the industry at a strategic level to evidence their skills and abilities as a qualified CIPP Chartered Member.
 Therefore the minimum required experience will be as follows:

 - Foundation Degree (or equivalent level 5 qualification) – with 3 years experience

 - BA (or equivalent level 6 qualification) – with 2 years experience

 - MSc (or equivalent level 7 qualification) – no further elapsed time required

-Chartered members are also required to maintain at least 40 CPD points during a subscription year to retain Individual Chartered Status.
+Chartered members are also required to maintain at least 40 CPD points during a subscription year to retain their membership.
 This is not required for application but will be checked upon renewal.
 See below for information on CPD.